AceOfSpadesOmelette/jmdict-mdx/README.md

 # jmdict-mdx
 A tool to convert JMDict Japanese dictoinary from .json to .txt for building .mdx

+The dictionary is designed to resemble as close to Jisho.org.
+It features minimal styling (no text styling, unique bordering on example sentences, etc.) to support both light and dark modes of a device.

+Words that can be rewritten to different kanjis to convey different meanings will be separated as different entries.

 # Prerequisite
 You will need Python 3.7+ in order to run the script.